-The Zozo demon has allegedly harassed hundreds via Ouija board.
+The Zozo has allegedly harassed hundreds via Ouija board.
 But is this demonic force from the spirit world or from our own minds?

 When Darren Evans wrote about his horrifying experience with the Ouija Board demon named Zozo in 2009, hundreds of people claimed that the same thing had happened to them.